MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 ```

 Few things to note:
-1. We have to cast the imported `AppBar` module to a new name `MuiAppBar` so that we am able to export our own version of the `AppBar` going forward.
+1. We have to cast the imported `AppBar` module to a new name `MuiAppBar` so that we are able to export our own version of the `AppBar` going forward.
 2. We implement the `[position="sticky"]` prop against the `MuiAppBar`.
 This is so the AppBar will stick to the top of the viewport, even when you scroll beyond its initial position.
 3. We implement the `[edge="start"]` prop against the `IconButton`.
-This will apply some css to anchor the icon to the left, minus it's original margin offset.
+This will apply some css to anchor the icon to the left, minus its original margin offset.

 We end up with this: